kupl-sstf/dd-klee/symtuner/README.md

 }
 ```
 Each tuning space is defined by its candidate values, and the maximum number of times to be repeated.

+You can find some examples of json files that defines search space in [examples](./examples).

 ### Notes
 You may carefully pass the depth of parent directory to collect auxiliary files for Gcov.